Christopher Hope. MA., UKCP

 How to arrange an appointment

 Consultations are always confidential from your first contact with me.
-They are normally held in Bury St Edmunds, Stowmarket, or Thetford.
+I usually encourage clients to meet face to face where possible.
+I have a separate practice suite which ensures meetings are always confidential.
 I can arrange venues in other locations subject to availability, but this may include an additional charge to cover the distance I may need to travel.

 You can email an enquiry.
 I will normally respond within 24 hours.
 Or you can also leave me a text message or call me on my mobile phone 07760 190794.
 I will then arrange a convenient time to call you back for a brief confidential discussion.
 This service has no charge.

 After you have spoken or contacted me and if you wish to book an appointment I will agree a time to meet with you.
 I will usually offer you an initial one-hour consultation.
-This way you can decide whether continuing therapy will be helpful.
+This way you can decide whether what I can offer meets your needs and will also help us to plan forward if you wish to continue..

 For all appointments I will require twenty-four hours’ notice if a cancellation occurs otherwise a fee will be charged.
 An agreement as to how fees are paid will be agreed during the initial consultation